-Cardile Fireworks is responsible for some of Western Australia’s largest and most spectacular fireworks displays, including the annual pyromusical displays at the Perth Royal Agricultural Show and Chinese New Year at Burswood Resort, where fireworks are launched from multiple barges on Perth’s Swan River.
+Cardile International Fireworks is responsible for some of Western Australia’s largest and most spectacular fireworks displays, including WA Day in 2019, the annual pyromusical displays at the Perth Royal Agricultural Show and Chinese New Year at Burswood Resort, where fireworks are launched from multiple barges on Perth’s Swan River.

 Cardile won the gold trophy at the YueYang Tower Cup Fireworks in Hunan, China, in 2010, and hope to beat the world’s best pyrotechnics experts to win the prize.

-The 29th Macao International Fireworks Display Contest will be staged in front of the Macau Tower on 2, 9, 16 and 23 September and 1 October 2017.
+The 30th Macao International Fireworks Display Contest will be staged in front of the Macau Tower on 7, 13, 21, 28 September and 1 and 5 October 2019.

 The displays take place at 9 pm and 9.40 pm and there’s a Fireworks Carnival with food stalls, live music and other activities from 5 pm to 11 pm on those days.
 See more details here.